Rahman Baba: Published work

 A collection of Rahman's poetry, called the Dīwān ("anthology") of Rahman Baba, contains 343 poems, most of which are written in his native Pashto.
 The Dīwān of Rahman Baba was in wide circulation by 1728.
 There are over 25 original hand-written manuscripts of the Dīwān scattered in various libraries worldwide, including ten in the Pashto Academy in Peshawar, four in the British Library, three in the Bibliothèque Nationale in Paris, as well as copies in the John Rylands Library in Manchester, the Bodleian Library in Oxford and the University Library Aligath.
 The first printed version was collected by the Anglican Missionary T.P.
 Hughes and printed in Lahore in 1877.
 It is this version which remains the most commonly used to this day.

 Reputation

 "Rahman Baba has received a large amount of praise.
 His work is regarded by many Pashtuns to be far more than poetry and next only to the Quran."

-Selected verses from Rahman Baba's Diwan translated into English rhyme

-About 111 verses were translated into English Rhyme and published by Arbab Hidayatullah, himself a Ghoryakhel Momand, in 2009.
-The original Pashto version has been transliterated into the Roman alphabet in order to make it easier to read for those who can not read the Pashto alphabet.
-This translation, with a tilt to the romantic side of Rahman Baba's poetry, has been very well received.

 Shrine

 After his demise, poets, musicians and singers flocked to his gravesite annually.
 This annual congregation attained a festive status over the years which has carried on as part of Peshawar's rich cultural tradition to this day.

 However, on 5 March 2009, "militants" bombed Rahman Baba's tomb in Peshawar.
 "The high intensity device almost destroyed the grave, gates of a mosque, canteen and conference hall situated in the Rehman Baba Complex.
 Police said the bombers had tied explosives around the pillars of the tombs, to pull down the mausoleum".
 The shrine reopened in November 2012 after Rs.
-39m reconstruction.
+39 million reconstruction.

-Urs Mubarak

-Every year on 4 April people from different part of Pakistan and Afghanistan visit Shrine of Rehman Baba to celebrate Urs Mubarak.